 - Advise leaders at all levels regarding morale, ethics and spiritual well-being

 Navy Chaplains immerse themselves in the daily lives of servicemembers.
-In what can be best described as a ministry of presence, they are there to offer guidance and insight in the moment, whenever they’re needed.
-You could provide support while on land or at sea, when presiding over religious ceremonies on a base or when conducting services from the flight deck of an aircraft carrier.
+In what can be best described as a ministry of presence, they are there to offer guidance and insight, whenever they’re needed.
+You could provide support on land or at sea, when presiding over religious ceremonies on a base or conducting services from the flight deck of an aircraft carrier.

 Training & Advancement

 Those pursuing a Chaplain position are required to attend Officer Development School (ODS) in Newport, RI.
 Upon completion, they attend a seven-week course at the Naval Chaplaincy School and Center, also in Newport, RI.

 Promotion opportunities are regularly available but competitive and based on performance.

 Specialized training received and work experience gained in the course of service can lead to valuable credentialing and occupational opportunities in related fields such as family counseling and behavioral therapy in the civilian world.

 Navy Chaplains typically continue their education throughout their careers.
 Opportunities for continuing education are available through the Advanced Education Program while being paid full-time as a Navy Officer.
 Beyond professional credentials and certifications, Navy Chaplains can advance their education by: